Things you should know:

 There are two options for Firefox Private Network.

 - FPN Browser Protection, which protects your web browsing within Firefox, and

-- FPN Full-Device Protection, which protects all your device’s internet connections.
+- FPN Full-Device (VPN) Protection, which protects all your device’s internet connections.

 Our partner for FPN Browser Protection is Cloudflare.
 Our partner for FPN Full-device Protection is Mullvad.